paulproteus/debian-devel-changes-history-extractor/README.md

 In the future, it would be possible to adjust the code to avoid reading data from the web, e.g., reading email archives (mbox files) directly.
 I personally think reading data from the web is fine; it allows the program to operate with no special privileges.

-The short-term purpose is to allow immediate social science analysis of Debian uploads.

-The long-term purpose is to use this code to generate the `upload_history` series of tables in UDD (the Ultimate Debian Database).
-I propose that in the UDD context, we would run this code and allow it to generate a sqlite file, then copy the sqlite file's contents into the UDD postgres instance.

 ## Status